 The County Superintendent's staff is comprised of two categories of employees: Certificated and Classified.

-Certificated employees are those who, in order to perform the function of their position, must be certified by the State of California.
+Certificated employees are those who, in order to perform the function of their position, must be certified by the State of California and are designated as teachers or non-permanent employees.